ddablib/ddablib.github.io/ConsoleApp/faqs.md

 **Why am I getting an access violation when running code that uses TPJConsoleApp compiled with with Delphi 2009 (and later)?**

 This is because Delphi 2009 and later (the "Unicode Delphis") use the Unicode Windows API (earlier versions used the ANSI API).
-It is a peculiarity of the Unicode implementation of the `CreateProcess` API function (which `[[(Docs.)TPJConsoleApp]]` uses) that causes this access violation.
+It is a peculiarity of the Unicode implementation of the `CreateProcess` API function (which `TPJConsoleApp` uses) that causes this access violation.
 This peculiarity wasn't present in the ANSI version of the function.

 > The classes have been updated to work round this problem.
 You need to update to release 1.0.2 or later.